Sruthika-hub-ux/custom-project/README.md

 3. Resize the browser window to see responsive behavior and dynamic scaling.
 4. Use the "Toggle Menu" button to collapse or expand the left menu.

-## Compatibility
-Tested on modern browsers like Chrome, Firefox, and Edge.

-## Author
-Developed by [sruthika T].

 ### CREATE AWS LAMBDA FOR ADDING TWO NUMBERS
 1.Set Up AWS CLI or Console: